AdobeDocs/experience-platform.en/help/rtcdp/destinations/gtag-advertising-extension.md

 ---
-title: Foresee extension
+title: Google gtag extension
-seo-title: Foresee extension
+seo-title: Google gtag extension
-description: The Foresee extension is a survey destination in Adobe Real-time Customer Data Platform.
+description: The Google gtag extension is an advertising destination in Adobe Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
 seo-description:
 ---

-# Foresee extension {#foresee-extension}
+# Google gtag extension {#gtag-advertising-extension}

 ## Overview {#overview}

-Configure ForeSee product deployments using Experience Platform Launch.
+Load Google's `gtag.js` into your site to send event data to Google Analytics, Google Ads, and Google Marketing Platform.
+This extension only adds the gtag code to your site.
+You will need to use other Google extensions to add events and actions that will use gtag.

-Foresee is a survey extension in Adobe Real-time Customer Data Platform.
-For more information about the extension functionality, see the extension page on [Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.100164.html).
+Google gtag is an advertising extension in Adobe Real-time Customer Data Platform.
+For more information about the extension functionality, see the extension page on [Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.102805.google-gtag.html).

 This destination is an Experience Platform Launch extension.
 For more information about how Launch extensions work in Adobe Real-time CDP, see [Experience Platform Launch extensions overview](/help/rtcdp/destinations/experience-platform-launch-destinations.md).